cissagatto/plotHPML/README.md

 The output will be a PDF file saved in the specified `FolderPlot` directory.
 The plot will show the clusters as circles, with labels grouped inside each cluster.

 ### Documentation

-For more detailed documentation on each function, check out the `~/plotHPML/docs`folder
+For more detailed documentation on each function, check out the `~/WinTieLoss/docs` folder.
+A complete example is available in `~/WinTieLoss/example` folder.

+### Folder Structure

+Ensure the following folder structure is set up:

+- `FolderRoot`: Root directory of the project.
+- `FolderData`: Directory where CSV data files are stored.
+- `FolderResults`: Directory where results and plots are saved.